 A reasonably strong and fit walker can cover the distance in about 20 days.
 By comparison the Pennine Way is 25 miles shorter and involves only half the ascent required for the Cambrian Way, with average time of 19 days.
 Many choose to split the route into three, such as Cardiff to Llandovery in 9 days, the Central section to Dinas Mawddwy in 6½ days and the Snowdonia section in 8 days.
 The clear message that comes through the valuable reports that come to the guidebook author is that the route was tougher than expected and that the enjoyment was dependant on the weather more than anything else.
 The Welsh mountains have several times as much rain as southern England.

 The guidebook has a very comprehensive list of where you can spend the night close to the route.
+These are now shown on the Accommodation page.
 Over a hundred bed and breakfast establishments, hotels and bunkhouses are listed.
-Entry in the book is free and at the discretion of the author.
+Entry in the book is free and at the discretion of the Cambrian Way Trust.
 Tourist Board certification is not insisted upon.
-Each establishment has been visited by the author and nearly half stayed at overnight by him.
-He takes no responsibility for the information provided or for the standard of accommodation or other services provided.
+Most establishments were visited by Tony Drake and nearly half stayed at overnight by him.
+In recent years a number of others have been added without necessarily being visited.
+The Cambrian Way Trust takes no responsibility for the information provided or for the standard of accommodation or other services provided.

-A special section details 16 Youth Hostels as available in 2008.
-YHA has had to capitalise on its property values where possible but still manages and takes bookings for Ty'n y Cornel and Dolgoch.
+A special section details 10 Youth Hostels as available in 2016.
+YHA has had to capitalise on its property values where possible but still manages and takes bookings for Ty'n y Cornel and Dolgoch, which are classified as Bunkhouses.
 Ty'n y Cornel was acquired by a philanthropic couple who let at a low rate.
 Dolgoch was bought by Elenydd Wilderness Trust following a fantastic appeal.
+Details and online booking is available on the YHA Wales website

-20 camp sites are listed and there is scope for wild camping on much of the route, but this is not allowed except by permission of the farmer or landowner.
-Many pubs providing meals are listed but beware of Sunday night off.
+25 camp sites or other establishment that permit camping are listed and there is scope for wild camping on much of the route, but this is not allowed except by permission of the farmer or landowner.
+Many pubs providing meals are listed but beware of Sunday night off and the fact that many rural pubs have suffered loss of trade and may have reduced services or closed altogether.

 All sites are grid referenced.
-Charges are given.
+Charges are given where known.
 10 to 17 mile daily stages are available provided beds are not booked up.
 Accommodation is available but limited in the Elenydd and Plynlimon areas and there is no accommodation in the central part of the Rhinogs.
-(A taxi arrangement has worked well to pick up at a phone box in Cwm Nantcol and take to Llanbedr or Harlech).
+(A taxi arrangement has worked well to pick up at a phone box in Cwm Nantcol and take to Llanbedr or Harlech, though the future of remote phone boxes remains uncertain).
 May to early September is the best time to walk the Cambrian Way.

 Contacting Emergency Services